 When a visitor passes through the entry gate, a pulse is generated at pin 7 (OUT2) of LM358, which is connected to the AD9 pin of HT12E.
 The same pulse is transmitted and appears on the D9 pin of HT12D on the receiver.
 The D9 pin is connected to interrupt pin 3 of the Arduino board.
 The interrupt subroutine executes and increments the visitor count by one.
 The operation is the same for the exit of a visitor except that separate data lines of HT12E (pin AD8) and HT12D (pin D8) are used and pin 2 of the Arduino is used as the interrupt pin.

 The program running in the microcontroller of the Arduino monitors the interrupts and increments/decrements the visitors count and displays it on the 16×2 LCD.
 Arduino IDE is used for programming the Arduino Uno board.

-Connect the Arduino board to PC and select proper COM port and board name from Tools menu of the Arduino IDE.
-Then upload the source code visitor_counter_wl.ino to the Arduino board by clicking on Upload button of the IDE.
+Connect the Arduino board to the PC and select the proper COM port and board name from the Tools menu of the Arduino IDE.
+Then upload the source code visitor_counter_wl.ino to the Arduino board by clicking on the Upload button of the IDE.

-A PCB layout for the transmitter is shown in Fig. 7 and its components layout in Fig. 8.
+A PCB layout for the transmitter is shown in Fig. 7 and the layout of its components in Fig. 8.
 After assembling the circuit on PCB, connect a 9V battery across BATT.1.

-A PCB layout for the receiver is shown in Fig. 9 and its components layout in Fig. 10.
+A PCB layout for the receiver is shown in Fig. 9 and the layout of its components in Fig. 10.
 After assembling the circuit on PCB, connect a 9V battery across BATT.
 2.

 Download PCB and Component Layout PDFs: click here